Updated July 3rd with new resources

 Deferrals of bills, mortgages:

-- ICBC will defer payments for 90 days without penalty.
+- ICBC will defer payments for 90 days without penalty for those on a monthly Autoplan.
 New initiatives for cancelling insurance and re-plating fees.

 - TELUS offering flexible payment options for customers affected financially by COVID 19.
 Visit their website or call TELUS Mobility at 1-866-558-2273 or TELUS Home Services at 1-888-811-2323.